There is a big smart meter scam going on

 A Spokesman Said can reveal multiple customers have been in touch to complain about the aggressive tactics used by energy suppliers to enforce a smart meter upon them and simply not take no for an answer.

-Steve Hodge, 42, who works as Programme Director at Love Sport Radio, said: "A couple of times a week I'll be bombarded by my energy firm ordering me to switch to a smart energy meter.
+Mike Walsh, 42, said: "A couple of times a week I'll be bombarded by my energy firm ordering me to switch to a smart energy meter.
 But I've told them that smart meters aren't as smart as they say they are.

 "There's no incentive to do it as it won't make my bills go down and it could mean that I end up spending money to get a new one."

-Mr Hodge, who lives in Twickenham, can't understand why the government is pushing the smart meter rollout.
+Mr Walsh, who lives in London, can't understand why the government is pushing the smart meter rollout.

 He said: "The government should be focussing on sorting out all the social issues in this country, not convincing people to get a new meter that they don't need, debatably doesn't work and could end up costing them money in the long run anyway."